DAGWorks-Inc/hamilton/examples/feature_engineering_multiple_contexts/README.md

 We will pretend to hit a feature store, that will provide us with the required data to compute the features for input to the model.
 This example shows one way to modularize your Hamilton code so that you can swap out the "source" of the data.
 To simplify the example, we assume that we can get all the input data we need from a feature store, rather than it also coming in via the request.
+Note: if using a feature store, which is effectively a cache, you might not need Hamilton on the online side, if, and only if, you can get all the data you need from the feature store, without needing to perform any computations.
+In this situation, you would push compute features to the feature store from your offline ETL process that creates features.

-A good exercise would be to make note of the differences with this scenario (2) and scenario 1 in how they structure the code with Hamilton.
+A good exercise would be to make note of the differences with this scenario (2) and scenario (1) in how they structure the code with Hamilton.

 # What's next?